Skip to main content

 Paint the cabinet boxes

 Apply one to three coats of paint, depending on the thoroughness of its coverage (applying a light shade over dark may require three coats).
 Use a fresh brush for each coat and follow the same progression and technique described for priming.
 Paint the cabinet interior with a smooth surface roller.
-Sand lightly between coats, and clean up the debris with vacuum and tack cloth each time.
+Sand lightly between coats, and clean up the debris with a vacuum and tack cloth each time.

 Prepare, prime, and paint the doors, shelves, and drawers